Yassirelhanafi/StockTrack-Expo-App/README.md

 ## How Data Sync Works

-1.  **Local First:** When scanning or adding manually, data is *always* saved to local AsyncStorage first.
+1.  **Local First:** When scanning or adding manually, data is *always* saved to local AsyncStorage first using `@react-native-async-storage/async-storage`.
 This provides immediate feedback and ensures offline functionality for adding/viewing products.
 2.  **Firebase Sync (if configured & available):**
     *   After a successful local save, the app attempts to save/update the same product data in Firebase Firestore using `setDoc` with `{ merge: true }`.
     *   If Firebase sync fails, an error message indicates this, but the local data remains saved.
 3.  **Decrement Logic (`usePeriodicSync` Hook):**
-    *   This hook runs periodically (e.g., every 15 mins for local, 60 mins for Firebase) *and* when the app comes to the foreground.
+    *   This hook runs periodically (e.g., every 15 mins for local, 60 mins for Firebase) *and* when the app comes to the foreground (using React Native `AppState`).
     *   **Local:** It first calculates and updates quantities in local storage based on `consumptionRate` and `lastDecremented` time.
     *   **Firebase (if available):** It then triggers a similar check on Firestore data via the `decrementQuantities` function in `firestore.ts`.
-This function also updates the corresponding local product if a Firebase decrement occurs.
+This function also attempts to update the corresponding local product if a Firebase decrement occurs.
 4.  **Notifications (Firebase-dependent):**
     *   Low stock checks (`checkLowStock`) are performed in Firestore *after* a product is added/updated in Firebase or during the Firebase `decrementQuantities` process.
     *   Notifications are generated/updated/deleted directly in the `notifications` collection in Firestore based on stock levels and acknowledged status.
     *   The Notifications tab fetches *only* from Firestore (`getLowStockNotifications`), showing active (unacknowledged) alerts.
 Acknowledging updates the document in Firestore.
 5.  **Data Viewing:**
     *   The "Products" tab displays data fetched *only* from local AsyncStorage (`getAllProducts`).
-    *   The "Notifications" tab displays data fetched *only* from Firebase Firestore (`getLowStockNotifications`).
+    *   The "Notifications" tab displays data fetched *only* from Firebase Firestore (`getLowStockNotifications`), assuming Firebase is configured and available.

 ## Potential Improvements / TODO